alttester/AltTester-Unity-SDK/docs/pages/commands.md

 #### Description:

-Create a sceenshot of the current scene in png format.
+Create a screenshot of the current scene in png format.

 #### Parameters: